scrubgay/scrubgay.github.io/markdowns/index.md

 # Welcome!

-My name is Renz (they/them) - this is my portfolio website!
-I'm a queer Filipino currently based in Gainesville studying urban planning.
-I work with [Free Grocery Store](https://gnvfgs.org) and [Farm 2 Neighbors](https://instagram.com/farm2n).
+My name is Renz - welcome to my portfolio website!
+I'm a queer Filipino currently based in Gainesville, FL.
+I am a director of [Free Grocery Store](https://gnvfgs.org), a local food pantry.
+I am a graduate student of urban and regional planning with a focus on transportation planning at the University of Florida.
+I like walking and biking a *lot*, and also ecology and data analysis.

 <figure>
     <img src="/media/renz-in-carphephorus.jpg" alt="Renz smiles as they stand amidst Carphephorus (chaffheads).">